 The cause of this condition is unclear.
 However, there is usually a thickening of the heart muscle due to either inadequate treatment of hypertension, or different deposits in the heart muscle.

-The hallmark of this condition is diminished contractility of the heart muscle, resulting in a cardiomyopathy (disease of the heart muscle, often causing an enlarged heart) with the inability to maintain adequate blood flow for different organs.
+The hallmark of systolic heart failure is diminished contractility of the heart muscle, resulting in a cardiomyopathy (disease of the heart muscle, often causing an enlarged heart) with the inability to maintain adequate blood flow for different organs.

 Some of the causes include coronary artery disease and prior heart attacks (ischemic cardiomyopathy), viral infections and toxins such as alcohol, heart valve abnormalities or certain types of arrhythmias (rapid heartbeats or extra beats) (dilated/non-ischemic cardiomyopathy).